Lindstromer/docs/source/includes/_properties.md

 slug         | empty string | The slug of property.
 If empty or not used the title will be generated to slug value title        | empty string | The title of the property.
-Can be empty for blank title type         | empty string | The property type (lower case is preferred to use)
+Can be empty for blank title type         | empty string | The property type (lower case is preferred to use) value        | empty string | The default value that are presented in the property

 **Note:** be sure to have different slug for each properties on a page type, the same slug will not work great and you will lose data if you are using same slug for multiple properties.